sql-machine-learning/elasticdl/elasticdl/doc/async_sgd_design.md

 1. No need to use locks in `GetModel` and `_update_model` in [server.py](../python/master/servicer.py).
 2. No need to accumulate gradients in `ReportGradient` in [server.py](../python/master/servicer.py). `ReportGradient` calls `_update_model` directly.
 3. Users decide if disabling concurrent variable update by set `use_locking` argument in the optimizer.
 4. To support [Staleness-aware asychronous SGD](https://arxiv.org/abs/1511.05950), PS need to modulate the learning rate in the optimizer with the staleness value.
+PS may have multiple threads running concurrently for model updates with a same optimizer instance.
+Thus, we cannot modify the learning rate in the optimizer instance.
+We may modify the learning rate as a callable method, and use a thread local storage `threading.local()` to store the staleness.
+The callable method uses the stalenss value to modulate the learning rate.
+The optimizer will call this callable method [when it reads the learning rate hyperparameter](https://github.com/tensorflow/tensorflow/blob/e4262fb2fbf1cb33aaea79ff81754d1e92e99af1/tensorflow/python/keras/optimizer_v2/optimizer_v2.py#L530).

 ### Change in Worker
 1. No need to retrain with the minibatch data.
 2. To support SSP strategy, the worker pulls the model from PS in every `staleness_threshold` minibatch steps.
-Also, the worker needs to update the local model with the computed gradients.
+Also, the worker needs to update the local model with the computed gradients. model pull/updates do not include embedding variables, as we directly access the embedding vectors in the embedding service.

 ### Add Arguments for `elasticdl.train`
 1. `--asynch, default=False, help="True for asynchronous SGD, False for synchronous SGD"`